Aluminum Titanate Pouring Ladle for Molten Aluminum Transfer

 Aluminum titanate pouring ladles are ceramic ladles engineered for molten aluminum transfer and controlled pouring in foundry environments.
 The ladles combine low thermal expansion, low thermal conductivity and low wettability to aluminum, which helps reduce thermal shock failures and metal contamination while keeping pouring temperature more stable.

-Aluminum Titanate Pouring Ladles Benefits
+Why Foundries Use Aluminum Titanate Pouring Ladles

 Aluminum Titanate Pouring Ladle Properties